-Certified court interpreter for Czech
+Certified court interpreter & translator for Czech

-I do court-certified translations (= official/sworn translation with a round stamp) of virtually all types of official documents in Czech, German and English (for details see the tab Translations).
+As a court translator, I do court-certified translations (= official/sworn translation with a round stamp) of virtually all types of official documents in Czech, German and English (for details see the tab Translations).

 The certified translation must be literal and contain all the information given on the translated document, i.e. also the letterhead and all the stamps must be translated.
 The certified translation must include interpreter's certification clause with his signature and bear his official seal, which is a round stamp with the small national emblem of the Czech Republic and a diameter of 36 mm.